 The Letter of Instruction as well as the Government Regulation SFS 2010:1080 from the MoFA, both from 2015, require Sida to ensure that Swedish aid complies with the UNGPs, as well as OECD's Guidelines on Multinational Enterprises and the UNGC (Table 2).
-The Aid Policy Framework does not provide further detail regarding the government's instruction to Sida to comply with the UNGPs but lays out more general thematic priorities, including democracy and human rights.54 The references to the UNGPs, and the UNGC, were
+The Aid Policy Framework does not provide further detail regarding the government's instruction to Sida to comply with the UNGPs but lays out more general thematic priorities, including democracy and human rights.
+The references to the UNGPs, and the UNGC, were

-48 The African Union, 2009.
+The African Union, 2009.
 Africa Mining Vision.

-49 Interview with Sida staff, 2014-11-20.
+Interview with Sida staff, 2014-11-20.

-50 Email correspondence with Sida staff, 2015-06-17
+Email correspondence with Sida staff, 2015-06-17

-51 SIPU International et al. 2014.
+SIPU International et al. 2014.
 Volvo and vocational training in Zambia: Private-Public Development Partnership (PPDP) within the development of Zambia's Mining Skills and Training Framework (MSTF).
 Concept paper

-52 Email correspondence with Sida staff, 2015-06-17
+Email correspondence with Sida staff, 2015-06-17

-53 Interview with Sida staff, 2014-11-06.
+Interview with Sida staff, 2014-11-06.

-54 The Aid Policy Framework, p.
+The Aid Policy Framework, p.
 14.

 not included in previous Government Instructions prior to 2015.
-These applied more general formulations referring to unspecified international human rights norms.55
+These applied more general formulations referring to unspecified international human rights norms.

 Sida's current guidelines on how to support CSR were adopted in November 2011 and - in contrast to the previous version from 2005 - include specific reference to the UN Protect, Respect and Remedy Framework.
 The guidelines outline a range of areas where Sida can actively promote CSR activities, including in partner countries and in its own operations.
 It sets out a number of opportunities for Sida proactively to contribute to enhanced CSR activities.
 The reference to the UN Protect, Respect and Remedy Framework is also found in the guidance documents on Sida's Human Rights-Based Approach and its application to private sector and market development.
-The supplication is sector and market development.

 In terms of human rights commitments, on a general level the guidelines encourage Sida staff to implement the measures, but applying business and human rights norms are not mandatory.
 This would be preferred to ensure application of the UNGPs throughout Sida's operations.
 For instance, the guidelines note that Sida's "...role as an authority enables it to make it easier for companies and organisations to respect and act responsibly".
-For instance, the guidelines proposed in October 2012 that Sida revise this commitment from a non-binding "can" to a mandatory "shall".
+An internal review of the implementation of the guidelines proposed in October 2012 that Sida revise this commitment from a non-binding "can" to a mandatory "shall".
 However, it was unclear if Sida currently has the capacity and competence to implement this commitment in their operations.
-For the guidelines proposed in October 2012 that Sida competence to implement this commitment in their operations.